GWB2025/Stiffness-Matrix-Generator/README.md

 Nodes 1–3 are arranged sequentially with the left end fixed, and a 50 kN tip load acts downward at Node 4.
 The preset uses the same data quoted in Cook et al., *Concepts and Applications of Finite Element Analysis* (4th ed., Chapter 2).
 Launching “Cook Cantilever” from the presets menu configures the mesh, boundary condition, force vector, and displays the accompanying equivalent-spring diagram for quick verification.

+### Moaveni Parallel Branch Example

+The “Moaveni Parallel” preset reproduces the axial bar assembly from Saeed Moaveni, *Finite Element Analysis: Theory and Application with ANSYS* (6th ed., Pearson, 2015), Chapter 2 Example 2.3.
+In that example, the bar contains three sequential segments with a parallel branch between nodes 2 and 3, all evaluated with \((E = 210\,\text{GPa})\) and a 40 kN end load.
+Loading the preset recreates the geometry, areas, lengths, and stiffnesses shown in Moaveni’s worked problem so you can verify the book’s nodal displacements, internal forces, and reaction forces directly inside the app.

 ## How to Use

 1.  **Set Global Parameters**: Start by defining the `Number of Nodes`, a `Global Multiplier` (if you want to scale all stiffness values), and the global `Young's Modulus`.